NASA Probe Gets Close-Up Views of Large Hurricane on Saturn

 Cassini changes its orbital inclination for such an observing campaign only once every few years.
 Because the spacecraft uses flybys of Saturn's moon Titan to change the angle of its orbit, the inclined trajectories require attentive oversight from navigators.
 The path requires careful planning years in advance and sticking very precisely to the planned itinerary to ensure enough propellant is available for the spacecraft to reach future planned orbits and encounters.

 The Cassini-Huygens mission is a cooperative project of NASA, the European Space Agency and the Italian Space Agency.
-JPL manages the Cassini-Huygens mission for NASA's Science Mission Directorate in Washington.
+JPL, a division of the California Institute of Technology, Pasadena, manages the Cassini-Huygens mission for NASA's Science Mission Directorate in Washington.
 The Cassini orbiter and its two onboard cameras were designed, developed and assembled at JPL.
 The imaging team consists of scientists from the United States, the United Kingdom, France and Germany.
 The imaging operations center is based at the Space Science Institute in Boulder, Colo.

 Images and two versions of a movie of the hurricane can be viewed online at: